 Top 20 Most Tested GRE Words

 Now that we’ve covered some memorization basics, here’s an opportunity to learn the top 20 most tested words on the GRE.
-Check out the list below and try to memorize all the definitions before taking the corresponding quiz!
+Check out the list below and try to memorize all the definitions!
+Then, test yourself to see if you can get it right.

 - Ambivalent (adj.)